 Geography resources are stored centrally in the Resource Area and are organised into Geography areas of learning, which are clearly labelled.
 The library contains a supply of geography themed books to support children's individual research.
+Children are encouraged to use ICT resources, remotely enabling parents to become involved in their child's learning.

-Class teachers plan and they are saved electronically for ease of access.
-Teachers have identified the key knowledge and vocabulary that is being taught, and these are recorded on the 'Geography - Key Knowledge Organisers' Document.
-These are displayed on geography displays (A3) and copy to be stuck in children's books at the beginning of each topic.
+A document with the essential knowledge and skills is stored electronically for all staff to access.
+Class teachers use that, along with the National Curriculum, to create a medium term plan for each unit of work.
+The subject leader has identified the key knowledge and vocabulary that is being taught, and these are recorded on the 'Geography - Key Knowledge Organisers' Document.
+These are displayed on project displays (A3) and copy to be stuck in children's books at the beginning of the unit of work.
 Cross curricular outcomes are also identified prior to teaching and these are evidenced through outcomes of work, as well as being stated explicitly in medium term planning.